CECADBioinformaticsCoreFacility/dolphinnext-docker/README.md

 docker run --name=CECAD-dolphinnext -m 10G -p 8080:80 -v /path/to/mount:/export -dti dolphinnext-docker
 ```

-3. After you start the container, you need to connect to it and start the mysql and apache server usign the command below;
+3. After you start the container, you need to connect to it and start the mysql and apache server usign the command below:

 ```
 docker exec CECAD-dolphinnext /bin/bash